dart-lang/site-www/src/content/tools/diagnostic-messages.md

   method.

-The concrete implementation can be invalid because of incompatibilities in either the return type, the types of parameters, or the type variables.
+The concrete implementation can be invalid because of incompatibilities in either the return type, the types of the method's parameters, or the type parameters.

 #### Example